modernish/modernish/README.md

 the creation of the file.
 Instead, do something like:
 `mktemp -sC; tmpfile=$REPLY`

-This module depends on the trap stack to do autocleanup (the `-C` option), so it will automatically `use var/stack/trap` on initialisation.
+This module depends on the trap stack to do auto-cleanup (the `-C` option), so it will automatically `use var/stack/trap` on initialisation.

 #### `use sys/base/readlink` ####